-5 http://wdfw.wa.gov/publications/00001/
+^{6 &}lt;u>http://wdfw.wa.gov/publications/00001/

-6 Gary J. Wiles, Harriet L. Allen, and Gerald E. Hayes, Wolf Conservation and Management Plan: State of Washington (Olympia, WA, USA: Washington Department of Fish and Wildlife, December 2011).
+7 Gary J. Wiles, Harriet L. Allen, and Gerald E. Hayes, Wolf Conservation and Management Plan: State of Washington (Olympia, WA, USA: Washington Department of Fish and Wildlife, December 2011).

-7 Keith B. Aubry, Kevin S. Mckelvey, and Jeffrey P. Copeland, "Distribution and Broadscale Habitat Relations of the Wolverine in the Contiguous United States," Journal of Wildlife Management 71, no. 7 (2007): 2147, doi:10.2193/2006-548.; Vivian Banci, "Wolverine," in The Scientific Basis for Conserving Forest Carnivores: American Marten, Fisher, Lynx, and Wolverine in the Western United States., ed.
-Leonard F. Ruggiero et al. (Fort Collins,

-Colorado, USA: USDA Forest Service Technical Report, 1994), 99-127.
+8 Keith B. Aubry, Kevin S. Mckelvey, and Jeffrey P. Copeland, "Distribution and Broadscale Habitat Relations of the Wolverine in the Contiguous United States," Journal of Wildlife Management 71, no. 7 (2007): 2147, doi:10.2193/2006-548.; Vivian Banci, "Wolverine," in The Scientific Basis for Conserving Forest Carnivores: American Marten, Fisher, Lynx, and Wolverine in the Western United States., ed.
+Leonard F. Ruggiero et al. (Fort Collins, Colorado, USA: USDA Forest Service Technical Report, 1994), 99-127.

-8 Banci, Vivian.
+9 Banci, Vivian.
 "Wolverine."
-In The Scientific Basis for Conserving Forest Carnivores: American Marten, Fisher, Lynx, and Wolverine in the Western United States., edited by Leonard F. Ruggiero, Keith B. Aubry, Steven W. Bushkirk, Jack L. Lyon, and William J. Zielinksi, 99-127.
-Fort Collins, Colorado, USA: USDA Forest Service Technical Report, 1994.
+In The Scientific Basis for Conserving Forest Carnivores: American Marten, Fisher, Lynx, and Wolverine in the Western United States., edited by Leonard F. Ruggiero, Keith B. Aubry, Steven W. Bushkirk, Jack near eradication from the lower 48 states in the 1900s, wolverines have begun to recover in areas such as the North Cascades, and, since 2005, state researchers have identified a dozen individual wolverines.
+Much is still unknown about these rare and elusive species, and CWMP is helping to collect more information.